tilok369/optimizations-ef-core/README.md

 # optimizations-ef-core
-Optimization techniques in EF Core and soome benchmarking
+Optimization techniques in EF Core and some benchmarking